Q: What does NutriSystem do?

 The stock market offers various trading opportunities, apart from the central securities.
 One can trade on multiple exchanges like the New York Stock Exchange and Nasdaq, other trading forms like forex trading, currency trading, and ‘contracts for difference’ CFDs.

-Stock market trading normally involves opening a trade by going ‘Long’ (buying) or going ‘Short’ (selling).
+Stock market trading involves typically opening a trade by going ‘Long’ (buying) or going ‘Short’ (selling).
 The latter has been possible over the last few years.
-One can today ‘sell’ a stock with the aspiration that the stock goes down and buy it cheaper at a later time, thus making a profit as a result of the diminishing of the stock value.
+One can today ‘sell’ a stock with the aspiration that the store goes down and buy it cheaper later, thus making a profit due to the diminishing of the stock value.

-Greed and Fear Stock market trading can be very profitable but if not mastered correctly can lead to heavy losses and the loss of one’s own capital.
+Greed and Fear Stock market trading can be very profitable, but if not mastered correctly can lead to massive losses and the loss of one’s capital.
 Various psychological factors can affect the way one trades.
 The most predominant ones are ‘greed’ and ‘fear.’
 Greed kicks in when your system directs you to exit a trade, but rather than going, one remains in the business with the hope of closing the trade at a better price.
-On the other hand, fear is also a very dangerous factor that can lead to exciting trades when the time is not right or exiting trades too early.
+On the other hand, fear is also a hazardous factor that can lead to exciting trades when it is not right or exiting trades too early.

 The best way to keep these feelings away is only one – follow your system vigorously.
 To fully trust a system, it would first need to go through a lot of testing to seed the thought that the system works and is entirely reliable.
 Only when one is convinced of this is that when the feelings of ‘greed’ and ‘fear’ rise, they are controlled and ignored.